meldstonerogers/cintel-06-custom/README.md

 Since you do not want to fork or copy the entire py-shiny-template repository, you can use [this online tool](https://download-directory.github.io/) to download just the desired template folder.
 Once the folder was downloaded to my machine, I uploaded the whole file to my create project reposity.
 Then, save and upload the [Banana Quality Dataset](https://www.kaggle.com/datasets/mrmars1010/banana-quality-dataset/data) to your main project folder.
 Save in folder with main app.py file, separate from other files.

-Publish GitHub Pages for your project repository.
+### Publish GitHub Pages for your project repository.

+Add your styles.css file to a new folder named docs.
+Now you are ready to publish a GitHub Page for your app.

 The following instructions borrowed from Dr. Cases's Continous Intelligence Course within NWSU's School of Computer Science and Information Systems: